corcorana/restingIAF/iaf_manu.md

 #### 3.2.1 PAF estimation performance as a function of SNR
 Preliminary analysis of synthetic EEG data focused on the number of PAF estimates extracted for each level of SNR, and how well these estimates approximated the ground truth as stipulated by the alpha frequency sine wave component of the simulated signal (see Table for summary statistics of PAF estimator performance across SNR conditions).

-Table: Summary statistics characterising peak alpha frequency (PAF) estimation as a function of estimation method signal-to-noise ratio (SNR).
+Table: Summary statistics characterising peak alpha frequency (PAF) estimation as a function of estimation method and signal-to-noise ratio (SNR).
-*$PAF_{SG}$*: PAF estimated via the Savitzky-Golay smoothing method; *$PAF_{LM}$*: PAF estimated by locating the local maximum within the 7 to 13 Hz range of the power spectrum; *n PAF*: total number of PAF estimates extracted from 1000 simulated time series; *RMSE*: root mean squared error of PAF estimates; *maxDiff*: maximum absolute difference between PAF estimates and corresponding frequency (Hz) of underlying alpha-band component; *binShift*: number (percentage) of PAF estimates that diverged from their target frequency by more than 0.24 Hz, the frequency resolution of the analysis.
+*$PAF_{SG}$*: PAF estimated via the Savitzky-Golay smoothing method; *$PAF_{LM}$*: PAF estimated via the local maximum detection method; *n PAF*: total number of PAF estimates extracted from 1000 simulated time series; *RMSE*: root mean squared error of PAF estimates; *maxDiff*: maximum absolute difference between PAF estimates and corresponding frequency (Hz) of underlying alpha-band component; *binShift*: number of PAF estimates that diverged from their target frequency by more than 0.24 Hz, the frequency resolution of the analysis.

 | SNR | 0.05 | 0.10 | 0.15 | 0.20 | 0.25 | 0.30 | 0.40 | 0.50 |
 |---|---|---|---|---|---|---|---|---|